bring/hedwig/src/shared/components/callout/Callout.md

 span: 3
 src: "{assets}/img/{postenbring}/callout-1.png"
 title: "Callout"
-description: "A callout has a dark green ruler to separate itself from other content.
+description: "A callout has a dark {color} ruler to separate itself from other content.
 A heading and descriptive text follows below, with an action button at the bottom."
 ```